dchaimow/odcpsf-mcmc/README.md

 # odcpsf-mcmc
-Code to fit a model of ODCs to fMRI data using MCMC as used in Chaimow et al. (2018).
+Code to fit a model of ODCs to fMRI data using MCMC as used in:

+Chaimow, D., Yacoub, E., Uğurbil, K. & Shmuel, A. Spatial specificity of the functional MRI blood oxygenation response relative to neuronal activity.
+Neuroimage 164, 32–47 (2018).